-The Surface Water Ambient Monitoring Program (SWAMP) is a comprehensive statewide monitoring program designed to assess the condition of surface waters throughout the state of California.
+The Surface Water Ambient Monitoring Program (SWAMP) is a comprehensive statewide monitoring program designed to assess the condition of surface waters throughout the State of California.

-Administered by the State Water Board, the SWAMP Program was developed to integrate the existing water quality monitoring activities of the State and Regional Boards, and coordinate with monitoring programs of other agencies, dischargers, and citizen groups.
-Under the SWAMP Program, the State Water Board is responsible for statewide monitoring efforts and oversees Regional Board monitoring activities, while the Regional Boards establish monitoring priorities for the water bodies in their jurisdictions for site-specific monitoring.
-To ensure statewide consistency, the SWAMP Program also specifies the protocols and methods to be used for sampling, data analysis, and data reporting.

-Monitoring for the SWAMP Program is conducted through the Department of Fish and Game and US Geological Survey master contracts and Regional Board monitoring contracts.
+Administered by the State Water Board, SWAMP was developed to integrate the existing water quality monitoring activities of the State Water Board and the Regional Water Boards and coordinate with the monitoring programs of other agencies, dischargers, and citizen groups.
+Under SWAMP, the State Water Board is responsible for statewide monitoring efforts and oversees the monitoring activities of the Regional Water Boards.
+The Regional Water Boards, in turn, establish monitoring priorities for the water bodies in their regions for site-specific monitoring.
+To ensure statewide consistency, SWAMP also specifies the protocols and methods to be used for sampling, data analysis, and data reporting.
+Monitoring for SWAMP is conducted through the California Department of Fish and Wildlife and US Geological Survey master contracts, and Regional Board monitoring contracts.
 Among other uses, the State Water Board uses SWAMP data to evaluate water bodies for potential listing under Section 303(d) of the Clean Water Act.
-Funding for the SWAMP Program comes from a 21 percent surcharge assessed to holders of NPDES and storm water permits.
+Funding for SWAMP comes from a 21 percent surcharge assessed to holders of NPDES and storm water permits.